Fisheries Management and Canada’s Wild Salmon Policy

 Increasingly however, biologists attracted to fish are studying their dynamics within the context of marine ecosystems.
 Ecologists study the food web and the relationships between species and processes.
 Their primary consideration is to protect the diversity of organisms at all trophic levels that interact with specific species.

 These conflicting objectives have fueled the divergent perspectives on the impacts that fisheries have had on global fish stocks.
-Ecologists like UBC’s Daniel Pauley, who feels the oceans are the victim of a giant Ponzi scheme waged by the world’s fisheries, go head to head with fisheries biologists defending their stock recruitment models and exploitation rates while fingering other drivers for fishery collapses.
+Ecologists like UBC’s Daniel Pauley, who feels the oceans are the victim of a giant Ponzi scheme waged by the world’s fisheries, go head to head with fisheries biologists defending stock-recruitment models and exploitation rates while pointing to other drivers for fishery collapses.

 In one fascinating outcome of this debate, a weighty paper was published in the journal Science in July 2009 following a public dispute about the global trend toward fisheries collapse.
-As a result, eminent US fisheries biologist Ray Hilborn and Canadian ecologist Boris Worm teamed up to lead a group of 19 international scientists in a united effort to reconcile the contradictory messages coming from the scientific community on the state of global fisheries.
-The paper, Rebuilding global fisheries and its supplement can be found here.
-The next step however, is to reverse the identified trends to a point where ecologists believe that our fisheries and marine ecosystems are not impaired by fisheries management and extraction.
+As a result, US fisheries biologist Ray Hilborn and Canadian ecologist Boris Worm teamed up to lead a group of 19 international scientists in a united effort to reconcile the contradictory messages coming from the scientific community on the state of global fisheries.
+The paper, Rebuilding global fisheries (PDF) and its supplement (PDF) can be found here.
+The next step, however, is reversing the trends to a point where ecologists believe that fisheries and marine ecosystems are not impaired by harvest and biomass extraction.

 The Status of Salmon

-One of the most important shifts needed within fisheries management is to set ecosystem-based escapement goals.
-Such goals would consider environmental uncertainty, the trophic position of salmon in the marine food web, the needs of wildlife, the role of salmon nutrients in watershed processes, and environmental/climate uncertainty.
+One of the most important shifts needed within fisheries management is ecosystem-based escapement (i.e. spawning) goals.
+Such goals would consider the trophic position of salmon in the food web, the needs of wildlife, the role of salmon nutrients in watershed processes, and environmental/climate uncertainty.
 In many cases, simply letting more fish spawn would meet many of these goals.
-Identifying thresholds and specific needs of terrestrial carnivores is the focus of Raincoast’s Salmon-Carnivore Project.
+Identifying thresholds and needs of terrestrial carnivores, like bears, is the focus of Raincoast’s Salmon-Carnivore Project.
 The needs of salmon for marine predators is the focus of our Southern Resident killer whale recovery work.

 Establishing protected salmon runs in protected watersheds

 Coupled with lowered harvest rates to consider wildlife needs, we also believe it is time to establish truly protected salmon runs – runs that would be managed solely for their importance to wildlife and ecosystems.
-The paper Salmon for Parks (2010 Conservation Letters) shows salmon runs that spawn in protected watersheds and parks are subjected to exploitation by commercial fisheries at levels as high as 80%.
-Often, these parks were created to protect species such as grizzlies, black bears and wolves that have depend on salmon.
-Allowing salmon to return to spawning grounds of protected areas without encountering the nets of the Pacific salmon fleet is a bold and ambitious proposal (because runs are only protected from harvest when they are overfished or endangered), but we believe it is one the public is ready for, and is long overdue for fisheries management.
+The paper Salmon for Parks (PDF) (2010 Conservation Letters) shows salmon runs that spawn in protected watersheds and parks are subjected to exploitation by commercial fisheries at levels as high as 80%.
+Often, these parks were created to protect species such as grizzlies, black/spirit bears and wolves that depend on salmon.
+Allowing salmon to reach their spawning grounds within protected areas without encountering the nets of the Pacific salmon fleet is a bold and ambitious proposal (because runs are only protected from harvest when they are greatly overfished or endangered), but we believe it is one the public is ready for, and is long overdue for fisheries management.